OBJECTIVE OF WAR: The objective of the game is to win all cards.

 NUMBER OF PLAYERS: 2 players

 RANK OF CARDS: A, K, Q, J, 10, 9, 8, 7, 6, 5, 4, 3, 2

 THE DEAL: Each player receives 26 cards – dealing one at a time.
 Each player places his stack of cards face down, in front of him.

 HOW TO PLAY WAR

-During a war, each player places three more cards, face-down, on the game playing surface.
-After, flip over a fourth card so that it is face up.
-Whoever’s card is the highest is the winner, they collect all 10 cards and the next round begins.
+During a war, each player places three more cards, face-down, on the table and after, flip over a fourth card so that it is face up.
+Whoever’s card is the highest is the winner, they collect all the cards, 10 in total, and the next round begins.
 If the fourth cards are also the same, repeat the previous instructions until there is a winner.

 If a player does not have enough cards for the war they must place their last card face-up.

 If you wish to play with 3 or 4 players, follow the same directions listed above.
 However, when dealing each player should have 17 or 13 cards, respectively.